CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms a user would say: 'clinical reports', 'case reports', 'SOAP', 'discharge summaries', 'radiology', 'pathology', 'clinical trial', 'HIPAA', 'FDA', 'H&P', 'CSR', 'SAE'.
-These are terms clinicians and researchers would naturally use.
+Excellent coverage of natural terms a user in clinical/medical settings would use: 'clinical reports', 'case reports', 'SOAP', 'discharge summaries', 'radiology', 'pathology', 'clinical trial', 'HIPAA', 'FDA', 'H&P', 'CSR', 'SAE'.
+These are highly specific domain terms users would naturally mention.

 3 / 3